Hourly Wakings Checklist - part 2

 find out why your baby is waking up so frequently (every hour, every 45

 minutes, every 2 hours, ...).
 Remember to go through every single

 possible cause because even the

-possibilities that you do not really expect or notice upfront
+possibilities that you don't really expect or notice upfront

 may be exactly what is playing.

 Whether you observe teething clearly with dribbling, sore gums, flushed

 cheeks or it's hidden with

 your baby cranky for seemingly no good reason: teething can and does

 cause frequent (as in every hour) wakings, almost always with crying